CodeYourFuture/CYF-Workshops/onboarding-new-volunteers/README.md

 ### Interaction

-Experienced volunteer: Approach the new volunteer, and have a conversation.
-Your goal is to help them get started.
+Set a timer for 5 minutes.

-Aim for at most a 5 minute exchange.
+The experienced volunteer should approach the new volunteer, and have a conversation.
+Your goal is to help them get started, and help ensure they will have a good first day.

-When you're finished, have a discussion about what went well, and what could have gone better.
+After 5 minutes stop.
+Have a discussion about what went well, and what could have gone better.

 Write down takeaways which will help you have this conversation in real life.